How did Mary Brown convince college professors to give her nonverbal son Woody two degrees when there’s video proof he can’t spell a single word?

 By invoking these protections, she could pressure administrators and faculty to defer to her claims about what her son “needs.”

 First, she could present herself as a necessary communication facilitator.
-If she claimed her son used the rapid prompting method to express himself, she could argue that her presence in class was not optional but required for him to participate.
+If she claims her son uses the rapid prompting method (RPM) to express himself, she could argue that her presence in every single class is not optional — but required for him to participate.

-Because many professors lack training in autism communication methods, they might accept the explanation at face value, especially if disability services staff approved it.
+Because many professors lack training in autism communication methods, some would accept the explanation at face value, especially if disability services staff approved it.

-Second, she could work closely with the university’s disability services office before the semester begins.
+Second, she could work closely with the university’s disability services office long before the semester begins.

-By providing documentation from sympathetic clinicians or therapists who endorse the RPM (yes, if you shop around enough, you’ll find clinician supporters), she could create an official accommodation plan allowing her to attend class with him, sit beside him and assist (or make it appear so) with communication.
+By providing documentation from sympathetic clinicians or therapists who endorse RPM (yes, if you shop around enough, you’ll find clinician supporters for this rebranded form of facilitated communication), she could create an official accommodation plan allowing her to attend class with him, sit beside him and assist (or make it appear so) with communication.

-So it’s very likely that most of the professors were highly skeptical and even an outright nonbeliever in Mary’s claims of what Woody could be capable of as a college student.
+So it’s very likely that most of the professors were highly skeptical and even an outright nonbeliever in RPM, and also suspicious of some of Mary’s claims — such as Woody needing to view two iPad screens, showing entertainment, literally during class to help him pay attention better to lectures and material.

-But they dare not whisper a word, lest they get in huge trouble by the university, possibly losing their job.
+The professors and any administrative staff dare not whisper a word, lest they get in huge trouble by the university, possibly losing their job and being blacklisted as insensitive or discriminatory to a special needs student.

-Third, the iPads playing silent cartoons could be framed as a sensory regulation tool.
+Third, the iPads playing silent cartoons could be framed also as a sensory regulation tool.

-She might tell the school that visual stimulation helps him stay calm and prevents meltdowns in a classroom environment.
+The mother might tell the school that visual stimulation helps him stay calm and prevents “meltdowns” in a classroom environment.

-Universities commonly allow assistive devices or sensory supports for autistic students, so faculty may hesitate to challenge something presented as a therapeutic strategy – even if it’s obvious that Woody barely looks at coursework laid before him.
+Universities commonly allow assistive devices or sensory supports for autistic students, so faculty may hesitate to challenge something presented as a therapeutic strategy – even if it’s obvious that Woody barely looks at coursework laid before him and appears unable to comprehend anything being discussed during class.

 Finally, the mother could carefully manage perceptions in the classroom.

-By prompting her son quickly, confidently and especially subtely, she could create the impression that he is independently responding via pointing to letters on a plastic card.
+By prompting her son quickly, confidently and especially subtely, she could create the impression that he is fully comprehending material and independently responding via pointing to letters on a plastic card.

-Professors, focused on teaching and wary of appearing insensitive towards disability accommodations, would have every reason to avoid looking skeptical.
+Professors, focused on teaching and wary of appearing insensitive towards disability accommodations, would have every reason to avoid coming off as skeptical, even if it’s only cryptically hinting that something dubious seems to be going on.

-In combination, legal pressure, official accommodations, unfamiliarity with RPM, and the social discomfort of questioning disability claims could allow such a situation to persist without any challenge.
+In combination, the legal pressure, official accommodations, unfamiliarity with RPM, and the fear of repercussions from questioning disability claims could allow such a situation to persist without any challenge.

 Inside the Classroom